qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 However, Rust is unfriendly to circular reference, so these just-for-convenience circular reference should be avoided.
 It's recommended to **pass extra arguments instead of having circular reference**.

-Note that due to previously mentioned contagious borrow issue, you cannot mutably borrow child and parent at the same time (except using interior mutability).
-The workaround is to 1. do a split borrow on parent and pass the individual components of parent (pass more arguments and be more verbose than in other languages) 2. use interior mutability (e.g. `RefCell`, `Mutex`, `QCell`).
+Note that due to previously mentioned contagious borrow issue, you cannot mutably borrow child and parent at the same time.
+The workaround is to 1. do a split borrow on parent and pass the individual components of parent (pass more arguments, it's less convenient) 2. use interior mutability (e.g. `RefCell`, `Mutex`, `QCell`).

 In a tree structure, letting child node to reference parent node can be convenient.
 If you get a reference to a node, it's easy to do things that use parent data.
 One workaround is to keep tracking the path from root node to current node (but that solution is unfriendly to mutation).
 A better solution is to use ID/handle to replace borrow.

+In C++ there is the **unregister-from-parent-on-destruct pattern**: the parent keep a container of child object pointers; in child object's destructor, it removes itself from parent's container.
+This pattern also involves circular reference.
+This should be avoided in Rust.
+The child should be owned by parent, and destructing child should be done via parent.

 ## The circular reference that's inherent in data structure